 N.B.
-At all times the University of the Commonwealth Caribbean reserves the right to discontinue the offering of a course or programme.
+At all times the University of the Commonwealth Caribbean reserves the right (with appropriate notice) to discontinue the offering of a course or programme.

-Optional Modality- There may be occasions when a class offered via the traditional face- toface mode cannot proceed, due to the low registration of students.
-In such instances students may be offered the option of completing the course via UCC Online modality.
+Optional Modality- There may be occasions when a class offered via the traditional face- to-face mode cannot proceed, due to the low registration of students.
+In such instances students may be offered the option of completing the course via the UCC Online modality.
 However, this will be dependent on scheduling and availability.